msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 2. Bulk action `Allocate placeholder lines`:
     * Select the lines that you want to allocate by checking boxes on the right on the list.
-    * In the Actons dropdown menu, select `Allocate placeholder lines`.
+    * In the `Actions` dropdown menu, select `Allocate placeholder lines`.
 System will check if there is available stock for each selected lines and allocate them using the First to Expire, First Out (FEFO) logic.
 A notification will let you know whether the operation is successful or not.

 <div class="note">
 You won't be able to process your Outbound Shipment if you have unallocated lines (shipment lines without batch number(s) assigned to it).
 You can wait for more stock to arrive or you can delete the placeholder lines.